mangoman1322/Aadi-Representitive/README.md

  <p> If you are looking at this website, you might be like "This is the worst website ever!!"
 Well not any more because soon there will be a tab for GAME LINKS!!!!!!
 This message will be removed once I figure out how to add a seperate tab on the site. :-)</p>

  <h4>Status Update 11-27-18<br>
  Still working on it.
-Doing a course on Khan Adamey and will be added soon!</h4>
+Doing a course on Khan Academy and will be added soon!</h4>